Patient Portal206-264-1111 Schedule Appointment

 April 15, 2025

-When B. hominis causes problems, symptoms can vary widely.
-The most common include:
+When B. hominis causes problems, the symptoms can be wide-ranging:

 • Gas and bloating